 SPECIAL GUEST: AUTHOR SARA MORGAN

-October 27, 2009 at 7:04 am | In Special Guests | 13 CommentsTags: how to become a full time writer, leave corporate job to be self-employed, motivational business book, no limits how i escaped the clutches of corporate america to live the self-employed life of my dreams, persistence pays off, Sara Morgan, work/life balance
+October 27, 2009 at 7:04 am | Posted in Special Guests | 13 CommentsTags: how to become a full time writer, leave corporate job to be self-employed, motivational business book, no limits how i escaped the clutches of corporate america to live the self-employed life of my dreams, persistence pays off, Sara Morgan, work/life balance

 I’d like to welcome author Sara Morgan to Annette’s Paper Trail.
 Sara is on a blog tour for her recently released motivational business book, No Limits: How I Escaped the Clutches of Corporate America to Live the Self-Employed Life of My Dreams.